Codeception/Codeception/docs/03-ModulesAndHelpers.md

 ?>
 ```

-The next time you start the suite without setting these values, an exception will be thrown.
+The next time you start the suite without setting one of these values, an exception will be thrown.

 For optional parameters, you should set default values.
 The `$config` property is used to define optional parameters as well as their values.
 In the WebDriver module we use default Selenium Server address and port.